LESA-RPI/hfs.main/sensor/client/README.md

 Make sure to plug in your device and replace `ttyUSB0` with the actual serial port that the controller is plugged into.
 The list of ports on Linux can be found by running `ls /dev`.
 If you are using WSL, open your Windows Device Manager and look under the Ports category.
 You should see the microntontroller connected to a COM port, such as COM4.
 In this case, the correct path to the device should be `/dev/ttyS4`.

+> #### Common Issues
+> So many things go wrong, and if they do, this is the place for you.
+> ###### [Errno 13] Permission denied
+> You have the serial connected with some other program.
+Since only one program can access the serial port at a time, you have to disconnect the other program.
+> ###### esptool: Stop Iteration
+> This could be so, so many things, but first try changing the baud rate to 115200.
+If that doesn't work, the device may not be in boot mode.
+To enable boot mode, hold both the BOOT and EN, then release EN.
+Check out [this](https://stackoverflow.com/questions/57596413/esp32-flashing-upload-starts-and-fails-with-timeout) thread for more information.

 [[Source]](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html)

 ## Uploading Code